zen25/nilva/doc/implementation_notes.md

 through a proxy.
 This would separate any test infrastructure code from the raft code itself.
 This also makes it easier to test the test infrastructure code.

+Note that while proxy can simulate node failure from peer's perspective, it cannot do that from node's perspective.
+You still need to find a way to test Raft log's durability and things like restoring from snapshot etc., that occur when a node recovers in some other way.

+Proxy server acts as a combined buffer for both incoming & outgoing messages.
+This is going to impact benchmarking & performance data but should not impact the correctness of the implementation

 #### Other

 In addition to that, we can have a peer forcefully start a new